Dr Petra Alderman

 UK

 Petra Alderman (prev.
 Desatova) is a Post-Doctoral Research Fellow in Leadership for Inclusive and Democratic Politics at the University of Birmingham and a Research Fellow of the Birmingham's Centre for Elections, Democracy, Accountability & Representation (CEDAR).
-She works in the areas of democracy, authoritarianism, elections, environmental leadership, and promotional politics (mainly nation branding).
-She has a geographical focus on Southeast Asia and is fluent in Thai.
+She works in the areas of democracy, authoritarianism, and promotional politics (such as nation branding).
+She has a geographical focus on Southeast Asia and a notable country expertise on Thailand.

 Qualifications